AdaCore/training_material/courses/codepeer/010_codepeer.rst

   + 1: fast and per subprogram analysis
   + 2: more accurate/slower, automatic partitioning per set of units
   + 3: more accurate and much slower
-  + 4, max: global analysis, no automatic partitioning
+  + 4/max: global (exhaustive) analysis, no partitioning

   Warning: Level 4 may exceed memory capacity and take a very long time